-We believe there have been no significant changes in our critical accounting policies during the six months ended June 30, 2005 compared to those previously disclosed in our Annual Report on Form 10-K for the year ended December 31, 2004 filed with the SEC on March 15, 2005.
+We believe there have been no significant changes in our critical accounting policies during the nine months ended September 30, 2005 compared to those previously disclosed in our Annual Report on Form 10-K for the year ended December 31, 2004 filed with the SEC on March 15, 2005.
 For a description of our critical accounting policies, please refer to our 2004 Annual Report on Form 10-K.

 In April 2005, the SEC announced a new rule that amends the compliance dates for Financial Accounting Standards Board's Statement No. 123R ("SFAS 123R") to the beginning of the next fiscal year beginning after June 15, 2005.
-SFAS 123R requires all sharebased payments to employees, including grants of employee stock options, to be recognized in the financial statements based on their fair values beginning with the first annual period after June 15, 2005, with early adoption encouraged.
+SFAS 123R requires all share-based payments to employees, including grants of employee stock options, to be recognized in the financial statements based on their fair values beginning with the first annual period after June 15, 2005, with early adoption encouraged.
 The pro forma disclosures previously permitted under SFAS 123 no longer will be an alternative to financial statement recognition.
 We are required to adopt SFAS 123R in the year beginning January 1, 2006.
-Under SFAS 123R, we must determine the appropriate fair value model to be used for valuing share-based payments, the amortization method for compensation cost and the transition method to be used at date of adoption.
-The transition methods include modified - prospective and modified - retroactive adoption options.
-Under the modified retroactive option, prior periods may be restated either as of the beginning of the year of adoption or for all periods presented.
-The prospective method requires that compensation expense be recorded for all unvested stock options and restricted stock at the beginning of the first quarter of adoption of SFAS 123R, while the retroactive method would record compensation expense for all unvested stock options and restricted stock beginning with the first period restated.
+Under SFAS 123R, we must determine the appropriate fair value model to be used for valuing share-based payments, the amortization method for compensation cost and the transition method to be used at date of retroactive option, prior periods may be restated either as of the beginning of the year of adoption or for all periods presented.
+The prospective method requires that compensation expense be recorded for all unvested stock options and restricted stock at the beginning of the first quarter of adoption of SFAS 123R, while the retroactive $\dot{}$ method would record compensation expense for all unvested stock options and restricted stock beginning with the first period